Nenad Kecmanović: Šešelj against Miljuš

+Multi-party system

 Following the introduction of the multi-party system in Yugoslavia in 1990, Kecmanović founded a Bosnian branch of Ante Marković's centre-left Union of Reform Forces party.
 He was president of the party's Bosnian branch and its leader in the 1990 general election.

 In 1990, at the last Yugoslav Presidency elections, Kecmanović was elected member of the Presidency of Yugoslavia, but was immediately removed from that office through the State Security Service, under the pretext of "insufficient security culture".

 When Biljana Plavšić and Nikola Koljević, both members of the Serb Democratic Party, resigned their post as Serb members of the Presidency of Bosnia and Herzegovina in April 1992, Kecmanović was elected new member of the Presidency on 17 June 1992, as the Serb delegate with the most votes in the 1990 election after Plavšić and Koljević, serving with Mirko Pejanović of the Social Democratic Party (SDP BiH).
 However, on 6 July 1992, Kecmanović resigned his post as Serb member of the Presidency, and was succeeded by SDP BiH member Tatjana Ljujić-Mijatović.